Using Computational Genomics to Investigate Human Disease

 Apply!

-We are always looking for talented and motivated people to join our team!
 We are currently looking for post-docs with an emphasis in biostatistics and mathematics, as well as graduate students through the Utah Bioscience PhD and MD/PhD programs.
-Email us or check our current job postings!

 Members